Towards gain tuning for numerical KKL observers: Numerical methods

 \section{Numerical methods}

-We approximate the transformations~$\mathcal T$ and $\mathcal T^*$ by neural networks, similarly to~\cite{Ramos2020}.
-The resulting observer is illustrated in Fig.~\ref{fig:t_inv}.
-To perform nonlinear regression, a dataset of $N$ pairs $(x_i,z_i)$, $i \in \{1, \dots, N\}$ needs to be computed from the trajectories of~\eqref{eq:main_dynamics},~\eqref{eq:dynz}.
-The construction of this dataset poses an important challenge, as the observer state~$z$ converges towards~$\mathcal T(x)$ only after a transient period whose length depends on $D$.
-This transient is not suitable for gathering data to learn the transformations.
-However, for autonomous nonlinear systems, the trajectories tend to converge towards the~$\omega$--limit sets~\cite{rouche1977stability} of the dynamics, so that the points $(x_i,z_i)$ after the transient tend to be close to these~$\omega$--limit sets, leading to an uninformative dataset.
+As in~\citet{Ramos2020}, we approximate the transformation~$\Tinv$ by a neural network\footnote{Note that $\T$ can also be approximated using the same methodology, but is not necessary for state estimation.} of weights $\invparam$.
+The resulting observer is illustrated in Fig.~\ref{fig:t_inv}: we feed the measurement $y$ into the observer dynamics $\eqref{eq:dynz}$, then apply the neural network model $\Tinvparam$.
+To train $\Tinvparam$, i.e. perform nonlinear regression, a dataset of $N$ pairs $(x_i,z_i)$, $i \in \{1, \dots, N\}$ needs to be generated from trajectories of~\eqref{eq:main_dynamics},~\eqref{eq:dynz}.
+The construction of this dataset poses an important challenge, as the observer state~$z$ converges towards~$\T(x)$ only after a transient period whose length depends on $D$.
+This transient is not suitable for gathering data to learn the transformation, since we do not have $x \simeq \Tinv(z)$ during the transient.
+However, for autonomous nonlinear systems, the trajectories tend to converge towards the~$\omega$--limit sets~\citep{rouche1977stability} of the dynamics, so that the points $(x_i,z_i)$ after the transient tend to be close to these~$\omega$--limit sets, leading to an uninformative dataset.
 We solve this problem in Sec.~\ref{subsec:backward_forward_sampling}.

-Further, the approach proposed in~\cite{Ramos2020} requires learning a new transformation each time the pair~$(D, F)$ is changed.
-This makes tuning the observer an extremely tedious task.
-We address this point in Sec.~\ref{subsec:learn_dependency_D} and propose a method to learn a family of transformations indexed by a single parameter.
-Then, in Sec.~\ref{sec:gain_tuning_criterion}, we propose a criterion for characterizing the performance of the learned observer depending on $D$.